Example: Create a GitHub Issue or Linear Ticket from Email

 --header "Subject: Test ticket from Conduit" \

---body "This should appear as a new issue in the tracker."
+--body "This becomes a new issue in the tracker."

-A new issue should appear in the GitHub repo or Linear team within a few seconds.
+A new issue appears in the GitHub repository or the Linear team after a few seconds.

 Step 4: Review delivery logs

-Open the webhook's Logs page (/app/webhooks/{id}/logs) to see the
+Open the Logs page of the webhook (/app/webhooks/{id}/logs) to see the

 Common errors: